Step into our medical office!

 - Assist in physical exams

-- Take patient vital signs
+- Take patient's vital signs

 - Prepare and administer medications